-Chandell is a recent Globe University Veterinary Technology graduate and has completed her VTNE becoming a CVT in March 2017.
-She is also a 2011 graduate of UW-Oshkosh where she received a Bachelor of Social Work degree.
+Chandell graduated from Globe University in the Veterinary Technology program in 2016 and officially became a CVT in March 2017.
+Chandell also graduated in 2011 from UW-Oshkosh where she received a Bachelor of Social Work degree.
 Chandell has always been passionate about helping people and caring for animals.
-She considers herself very fortunate to have a mix of both and a career she really enjoys.
-Chandell was in the social work field for 3 years before returning to school for a degree in animal health.
+She considers herself very fortunate to have a mix of both in a career she really loves.
+Chandell was in the social work field for 4 years before returning to school for a degree in animal health.
 Chandell currently has a dog named Mossy but grew up with many pets.
 In her free time, you will find her reading, fishing, hunting, camping, spending time with family, taking walks with her pup, laughing, and watching the Packers among many other things.
 Chandell is also a member of the S.A.F.E program and enjoys helping stray pets find new homes.
 She is always finding new things to do and continues her education any way she can.
 Chandell feels very fortunate to be a part of the Wolf River Veterinary team!